 You must comply with the store’s policies, terms, and conditions.
 If you seek help from Google regarding an item, Google will evaluate your compliance with the store’s policies, terms, and conditions when determining if any protection is warranted.

-If Google determines that you are due a refund according to the terms above, the store will have an opportunity to refund you directly (some stores on Google Express, and stores available on Purchases on Google).
+If Google determines that you are due a refund according to the terms above, the store will have an opportunity to refund you directly (some stores on Google Express).
 The refund will appear on the card you used to make the original purchase.

 Note that Purchase Protection has some limitations:

 - Purchase Protection is limited to the lower of: (1) $2,500 per order, including tax and shipping, or (2) the amount you paid at checkout, equal to the original item price plus shipping and tax, minus any refunds you received from the store or Google.

 - For items bought from most stores with Google Express, our return policy and terms apply.
 Some stores on Google Express handle their own returns and enforce their own return policies and terms.
 Find out more.

 - Items broken in use aren’t eligible for Purchase Protection

 - Google doesn’t evaluate or endorse specific products sold by stores on Google or on Google Express